Lokiffm/Lokiffm/README.md

 - Hi, I’m @Lokiffm
 - I’m interested in gaming and coding
-- I’m currently learning assembly
+- I’m currently learning how to Vibe code
 - I’m looking to collaborate on games
 - How to reach me de.lokendra@gmail.com
 - Studying at a german Gymnasium in Frankfurt